coderedcorp/coderedcms/docs/contributing/index.rst

 To create a test project locally:

 #.
-Clone the code from https://github.com/coderedcorp/coderedcms (dev branch).
+Clone the code from https://github.com/coderedcorp/wagtailcrx (dev branch).
 #.
-Run ``pip install -r requirements-dev.txt`` from the root coderedcms
+Run ``pip install -r requirements-dev.txt`` from the root wagtailcrx
    directory.
-This will install development tools, and also make the install editable, which is relevant when running ``makemigrations`` in test project to actually generate the migration files in the coderedcms pip package.
+This will install development tools, and also make the install editable, which is relevant when running ``makemigrations`` in test project to actually generate the migration files in the wagtailcrx pip package.
 #.
 Follow the steps in :doc:`/getting_started/install`.
 Use ``testproject`` for
    your project name to ensure it is ignored by git.
 #.
-When making model or block changes within coderedcms, run
+When making model or block changes within wagtailcrx, run
-   ``makemigrations coderedcms`` in the test project to generate the relevant migration files for the pip package.
+   ``makemigrations wagtailcrx`` in the test project to generate the relevant migration files for the pip package.
 ALWAYS follow steps 4 and 5 in :doc:`/getting_started/install` with a fresh database before making migrations.
 #.
 When model or block changes affect the local test project (i.e. the "website"